Saumay-Gupta/EZ-Labs-React-Assignment---Contact-Form-Integration/README.md

 - Responsive design based on the provided Figma layout
 - Contact form integrated with the given backend API
 - Email and empty-field validations on the frontend
 - Displays confirmation message on successful form submission
-- Includes Postman dump for API testing

 ## 🎥 Demo Video